disanv03/c_scripts/the_c_programming_language/quotes.md

 ##### Introduction

-> "A sequence of characters in double quotes, like "hello, world\n", is called a character string or string constant"
+> "A sequence of characters in double quotes, like `hello, world\n`, is called a character string or string constant"

-> "An escape sequence like \n provides a general and extensible mechanism for representing hard-to-type or invisible characters."
+> "An escape sequence like `\n` provides a general and extensible mechanism for representing hard-to-type or invisible characters."

 > "If an arithmetic operator has integer operands, an integer operation is performed.
 If an arithmetic operator has one floating-point operand and one integer operand, however, the interger will be converted to floating point before the operation is done."